 9. Infinite Series

 Kerala mathematicians produced rules for second-order interpolation to calculate intermediate sine values.
 The Kerala mathematician Madhava may have discovered the sine and cosine series about three hundred years before Newton.
 In this sense, we may consider Madhava to have been the founder of mathematical analysis.
-Madhava (circa 1340 – 1425 A.D.) was the first to take the decisive step from the finite procedures of ancient Indian mathematics to treat their limit-passage to infinity.
+Madhava (circa 1340 – 1425 C.E.) was the first to take the decisive step from the finite procedures of ancient Indian mathematics to treat their limit-passage to infinity.

 10. Binary Code